apwbs/MARTSIA-Ethereum/README.md

 In order to instantiate the four authorities with multi-party computation open the four scripts, namely authority1.py, authority2.py authority3.py and authority4.py.
 Consider the lines 185-189 of the first file and lines 182-186 of the remaining three.
 Run the function 'save_authorities_names()' for all the authorities.
 Then, after all the authorities have completed this step, run 'initial_parameters_hashed()' for all the authorities.
-Then run the other three functions, but keeping the same procedure, namely run the third function for all the authorities, then the fourth function of all the authorities and so on.
+Then run the other three functions with the same procedure, namely run the third function for all the authorities, then the fourth function of all the authorities and so on.
 At the end of this procedure, the authorities are instantiated via multi-party computation, and they are ready to generate keys for the users.